Skip to Content

 Whether you are going on a short trip or a longer vacation, you are likely to need to pack liquids, gels, aerosols, creams, and pastes in your bag.
 Unfortunately, you are no longer able to bring full-sized versions of these toiletries in your carry-on bag.
 Air travel is already stressful, so it’s important to fully understand the liquid rules so you are prepared with your quart-size bag of liquids.

 Right now, air travelers are permitted to bring liquids, gels, aerosols, creams, and pastes in containers no larger than 3.4 ounces (100 milliliters) in their carry-ons.
 These must fit in a quart-sized, resealable bag.
-This is called the 3-1-1 rule (3.4 oz, 1 single quart-sized bag, per 1 person).
+This is called the 3-1-1 rule (3.4 oz, one single quart-sized bag per 1 person).

-Unless you are going through the TSA precheck line, this carry-on quart-size bag will need to be placed separately on the airport security belt during the TSA screening process.
-If you are going through the TSA precheck security checkpoint, you will most likely not need to put it in a separate screening bin.
+Unless you are going through the TSA precheck line, this carry-on quart-size bag must be placed separately on the airport security belt during the TSA screening process.
+If you are going through the TSA precheck security checkpoint, you will likely not need to put it in a separate screening bin.
 The TSA officers typically explain what is required as you enter the line.

-The actual container does need to be 3.4 ounces or less, regardless of how much is left inside the packaging.
-If you have larger amounts of liquid (or larger containers), you can place these in your checked baggage.
+The actual container needs to hold 3.4 ounces or less, regardless of how much is left inside the packaging.
+If you have larger amounts of liquid (or larger containers), you can place them in your checked baggage.

-There are some exceptions to the rules – for instance for medications and baby formula.
-Check the TSA’s official page for specific information about this.
+Some exceptions to the rules apply —for instance, medications and baby formula.
+Check the TSA’s official page for specific information.
 There are also separate rules around duty-free items on international inbound flights.

 Finding a Quart-Sized Bag

-You don’t need to go out and purchase a separate, expensive toiletry bag if you don’t want to.
-Even a quart-sized plastic bag is okay – like a Ziploc bag, for instance.
+You don’t need to purchase a separate, expensive toiletry bag if you don’t want to.
+Even a quart-sized plastic bag—like a Ziploc bag, for instance—is okay.
 It just has to be a 1-quart bag.

-I personally recommend purchasing a bag that is a bit stronger than that, however.
-If you buy a good quality bag, you’ll be able to reuse it and keep your toiletries in it to use whenever you travel.
-Remember, it’s one bag per person, so if you are traveling with your family, you can each have one.
+I recommend purchasing a bag that is a bit stronger than that, however.
+If you buy a good-quality bag, you’ll be able to reuse it and keep your toiletries in it whenever you travel.
+Remember, the rule states one bag per person, so if you are traveling with your family, you can each have one.

-Note that European travel guidelines can be especially strict.
+Note that European travel guidelines can be stringent.
 Bags typically have to be fully clear, and they are strict on size.
 Check with the specific airport/country for more details.
-There has been some discussion of European airports updating the liquid rules in the near future.
+There has been some discussion of European airports updating the liquid rules soon.

 Cadence capsules in blue and purple with pink and clear toiletry case.